More from the Chongqing Region……

 For the average tourist, Chongqing is a place to kill time before a Three Gorges Cruise.
-A pity, because there is so much more to the region – carved rock grottoes, natural splendors, and ancient towns!
-Featured here are three – apart from Laitan – of the amazing world Heritage sites we explored from Chongqing.
+A pity, because there is so much more to the region – carved rock grottoes, natural splendours, and ancient towns.
+Featured here are three – excluding the Ancient Walled Town of Laitan – of the amazing world Heritage sites we explored from Chongqing.

 The journey to Wulong County through so many of the longest tunnels we had ever travelled through – one 21 kms long – was an experience in itself, and the stalagmites and stalactites in the Furong cave were surreal!

-You can also zip line across the river Wu or catch a raft at the base of the cave & cruise along the river for three hours past lovely scenery.
+You can also zip line across the river Wu or catch a raft at the base of the cave & cruise along the river for three hours past beautiful scenery.

-The Natural Three Bridges, a rare geological wonder is a karst stone arch bridge cluster unrivalled elsewhere in Asia in terms of height and the breadth of the bridge surface.
+The Natural Three Bridges, a rare geological wonder, is a karst stone arch bridge cluster said to be unrivalled elsewhere in Asia in terms of height and the breadth of the bridge surface.

 From there it is a two hour trek through breathtaking scenery and then a thirty minute climb up some steps to reach the top again.

-Even the drive back to the entrance – you travel into the reserve in a shuttle bus – took us to the top of the mountain past little villages and farming communities providing a little peek into ‘real’ rural China.
-Have no doubt these farmlands will eventually get “sanitised’ once foreign tourist footfalls begin to increase
+Even the drive back to the entrance – you travel into the reserve in a shuttle bus – took us to the top of the mountain past little villages and farming communities providing a glimpse into ‘real’ rural China.
+Have no doubt these farmlands will eventually get sanitised once foreign tourist footfalls begin to increase

 Dazu Rock Caves

-The Dazu Rock Caves – another UNESCO world heritage site – are located within the steep hillsides throughout Dazu County (located about 60 kilometers west of Chongqing), the highlights being in Mount Baoding and Mount Beishan.
+The Dazu Rock Caves – another UNESCO world heritage cluster – are located within the steep hillsides throughout Dazu County (located about 60 kilometers west of Chongqing).
+The more spectacular in Mount Baoding and Mount Beishan.

-At Baodingshan, you walk into a wooded area, just past the entrance and suddenly come upon this breathtaking tableaux of vividly painted images carved into the mountainside!
+At Baodingshan, you walk into a wooded area, just past the entrance and suddenly come upon this marvellous tableaux of vividly painted images carved into the mountainside!

-The images are from Buddhist scriptures, based on Confucian and Daoist beliefs used as graphic moral instruction and as a code of conduct for the illiterate masses.
+The images are from Buddhist scriptures based on Confucian and Daoist beliefs used as graphic moral instruction and as a code of conduct for illiterate masses.

-There was apparently, only a muddy path between the town of Dazu and the main cluster of carvings until as recently as 1975!
+Until as recently as 1975, only a muddy path connected the town of Dazu with the main cluster of carvings.
 The isolation helped keep them unharmed during the massive anti-religious vandalism of the Cultural Revolution.
 The carvings were granted World Heritage status in 1999.

-We were in two minds about entering the temple in Baoding, but the stunning golden statue of the 1000 hand Guanyin (Bhodhisatva, usually represented as a female) in the innermost sanctum was well worth the climb!
+We were reluctant initially, to hike up several steps to the temple in Baoding, but the stunning golden statue of the 1000 hand Guanyin (Bhodhisatva, usually represented as a female) in the innermost sanctum was well worth the climb.

 China’s man made structures, throughout history, have been grand in scale.
-But the natural landscape here is equally magnificient!
-Huanglong, Huangshan, Jiuzhaigou, Wuligyuan….the heritage list is long and we know we have not begun to scratch the surface of what there is to see in this awesome country!
+But her natural landscape is equally magnificent: Huanglong, Huangshan, Jiuzhaigou, Wuligyuan….the heritage list is long and we know that we have not begun to scratch the surface of what there is to see in this amazing country.